coding-connor/connor-is-ai/README.md

 - **Infrastructure as Code**: GCP Project Terraform + Helm/Kubernetes Manifest
 - **CI/CD**: Github Actions

-I won't discuss each of these parts in detail in this README.
-Instead, I'll highlight the parts I find most interesting.

 ## Project Motivation

 > "Large Language Models get the hype, but compound systems are the future of AI" - Christopher Pots, Stanford.